Improved estimations of stochastic chemical kinetics by finite state expansion: Background theory

-which is not self-consistent because there are no equations for the expected values of the propensity functions appearing in the right-hand sides.
-Essentially, the DRE \emph{closes} the true equations for the expected values by replacing $\mathbb{E}[f(Y(t))]$ with $f(\mathbb{E}[Y(t)])$, introducing an approximation error if the propensity functions are not linear.
-Such error is known to vanish asymptotically when the initial population levels go to infinity and the DRE is understood as a system of re-scaled equations for the concentrations of species, rather than absolute population counts~\cite{kurtz-chem}.
+However this system is not self-consistent because there are no equations for the expected values of the propensity functions appearing in the right-hand sides.
+The DRE \emph{closes} the true equations for the expected values by replacing $\mathbb{E}[f(Y(t))]$ with $f(\mathbb{E}[Y(t)])$, introducing an approximation error if the propensity functions are not linear.
+Under mild conditions such error is known to vanish asymptotically when the initial population levels go to infinity and the DRE is understood as a system of re-scaled equations for the concentrations of species, rather than absolute population counts~\cite{kurtz-chem}.